 But that’s just the start.
 People Companies grow candidate relationships and deliver great experiences throughout the entire recruitment process.
 They go beyond free lunches, great workspaces and unlimited holiday.
 They know their people and what drives them – and they use this information to create an employer journey that constantly continues to energize their workforce and get the best from them.

 People Companies don’t make decisions based on gut feel and spreadsheets

 In a People Company, leaders get insight on what drives their workforce through People Science.

 With People Science, organizations can use people data to develop stronger and predictive insights about its people and motivations.
 These insights can then be used to make more informed evidence-based people decisions.
-Furthermore, the data can be used for predictive purposes, so that managers can start to understand and make decisions based on people behaviour and motivations.
+Furthermore, the data can be used for predictive purposes, so that managers can start to understand and make decisions based on people behavior and motivations.

 Being a People Company isn’t a ‘nice to have’ – it’s vital to success

 Companies which make evidence-based people decisions, design great workforce experiences and are forward-thinking in their approach to their workforce don’t do this because it’s a good thing to do.
 They know it’s because being a People Company is vital to the success of their business and growth.
 And they know that it’s just the tip of the iceberg.